chaseruskin/orbit/docs/src/tutorials/first_project.md

 $ orbit install --all-public
 ```

 This command ran a series of steps that packaged our project and placed it into our _cache_.
 Internally, Orbit knows where our cache is and can reference designs from our cache when we request them.
-Let's make sure our project was properly installed by viewing our entire ip catalog.
-By default, primary design units are private to the current ip, but the `--all-public` flag tells Orbit that we want all primary design units within the current ip to be directly accessible by other ips.
+Let's make sure our project was properly installed by viewing our entire catalog.
+By default, IP cores are private to the current project, but the `--all-public` flag tells Orbit that we want all cores within the current project to be directly accessible by other projects.

 ```
 $ orbit search